Rephonic

 Where can I find podcast stats for No Stupid Questions?

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
+Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
 See how many people listen to No Stupid Questions and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.